 Once you understand why your customers chose you and what they have in common, you can make sure you’re targeting the right audience through your sales and marketing efforts.
 If you’re still having trouble seeking out leads that match your identified audience, consider working with a sales development partner to find them.

 2 ) Lead Qualification is Poor

-Some indicators that your team is getting on the phone with unqualified leads are routinely short sales calls that end with swift “no’s,” leads with budgets that are nowhere near the costs of your solutions, or leads that ask basic questions about your business that they should already know the answer to by the time you’re on the phone.
+Some indicators that your team is getting on the phone with unqualified leads?
+Routinely short sales calls that end with swift “no’s,” for starters, or leads with budgets that are nowhere near the costs of your solutions.
+You may also get leads that ask basic questions about your business — questions they should already know the answer to by the time you’re on the phone.

 If these types of issues are coming up during sales calls, then the leads have not been properly nurtured through marketing channels.
 To fix this, work with the marketing team to institute better lead tracking and scoring, and save calls for high-scoring leads.

 Allow leads to learn more about your business through blog posts, webinars, videos, demos, emails, and other resources.
-This gives them a chance to be informed about your solution, the problems you can solve, and pricing so that they know if it’s worth moving forward with a call—saving time for the lead and your team.
+This gives them a chance to be informed about your solution, the problems you can solve, and pricing.
+Qualification like this helps establish if it’s worth moving forward with a call, which saves time for both the lead and your team.

 Improving qualification can also prevent being ghosted by a lead further down in the sales funnel, especially when you’re looking to schedule additional, more in-depth sales calls.

 3 ) Your Sales Cycle is Too Long